specdb/specdb/docs/catalog.rst

     matches, sub_cat, IDs = sdb.qcat.query_position('001115.24+144601.9', 10*u.arcsec)

-The objects returned is bool array (matches) indicating which rows of the catalog matched, the sub-catalog of those rows ordered by separation from the search position, and the IDs of those sources also ordered by search position.
+The objects returned are a bool array (matches) indicating which rows of the catalog matched, the sub-catalog of those rows ordered by separation from the search position, and the IDs of those sources also ordered by search position.